classgraph/classgraph/README.md

 Note that if you don't specify any whitelisted package prefixes, i.e. `new FastClasspathScanner()`, all packages on the classpath will be scanned. ("Scanning" involves parsing the classfile binary format to determine class and interface relationships.)

-### Matching the subclasses of a class
+### Matching the subclasses (or finding the superclasses) of a class

 FastClasspathScanner can find all classes on the classpath within whitelisted package prefixes that extend a given superclass.

-*Important note:* the ability to detect that a class or interface extends another depends upon the entire ancestral path between the two classes or interfaces being within one of the whitelisted package prefixes.
+*Important note:* the ability to detect that a class extends another depends upon the entire ancestral path between the two classes being within one of the whitelisted package prefixes.

+There are also methods `List<String> getNamesOfSubclassesOf(String superclassName)` and `List<String> getNamesOfSubclassesOf(Class<T> superclass)` that can be called after `.scan()` to find the names of the subclasses of a given class (whether or not a corresponding match processor was added to detect this).
+These methods will return the matching classes without calling the classloader, whereas if a match processor is used, the classloader is called first (using Class.forName()) so that a class reference can be passed into the match processor.

+Furthermore, the methods `List<String> getNamesOfSuperclassesOf(String subclassName)` and `List<String> getNamesOfSuperclassesOf(Class<T> subclass)` are able to return all superclasses of a given class after a call to `.scan()`.
+(Note that there is not currently a SuperclassMatchProcessor or .matchSuperclassesOf().)

 ```java
 /** The method to run when a subclass of a specific class is found on the classpath. */